 Chase Bonus Offers

-Long-known as the best cash back credit card on the market, Chase Freedom now offers an additional $100 sign on bonus.
-If Chase offered the $200 bonus (after spending $500 in the first 3 months of account opening) year-round, the total annual savings would have greatly exceeded competitor offers in terms of annual savings.
+Long-known as the best cash back credit card on the market, Chase Freedom now offers an additional $100 to their sign-on bonus.
+For a limited-time, new cardholders will earn $200 cash back after spending $500 in the first 3 months of account opening, which greatly exceeds competitor offers in terms of annual savings.
 Card members will enjoy year-round 5% cash back on special category purchases that change every 3 months and earn 1% cash back on all other purchases.

 Citi Bonus Offers